JamesUmmec/optimized-dracula-theme/readme.md

 ## Cancel italic style of comments.

-If you do not like italic comments, just add those code into your `.vscode/settings.json` config file.
+If you do not like italic style comments, just add those code into your `.vscode/settings.json` config file.

 ```jsonc